hapax/hapax.github.io/assets/simple-physics.md

 This raises the question: why don't we teach these techniques in schools?
-The most charitable answer is that high-leverage methods are deemed too advanced (surely you need calculus to derive anything?) so we settle for low-leverage methods and caricatures of physical theories.
+The most charitable answer is that high-leverage methods are deemed too hard, so we settle for low-leverage methods.
-But in the words of
+But this is just wrong; there is world of high-leverage hacks at our fingertips, ready
-[Cyprian of Carthage](https://en.wikipedia.org/wiki/Cyprian), "custom without truth is the antiquity of error".
+In the words of
-Hacker spirit is the perfect antidote for custom without truth.
+[Cyprian of Carthage](https://en.wikipedia.org/wiki/Cyprian), "custom without truth is the antiquity of error", and hacker spirit is the perfect antidote for custom without truth.

 #### References